N1teshift/yaga2025sculptures/README.md

 ## Overview

 This system creates a network of three sculptures, each equipped with a Raspberry Pi, microphone, and speaker.
 Each sculpture captures audio from its environment and streams it to a central server, which creates personalized audio mixes for each sculpture.
-Each sculpture hears the audio from the other two sculptures, but not its own.

 ## Architecture